 - May Need To Educate Yourself – Most contractors know how to build with stone, wood, or brick.
 But building with cob isn’t known by many.
 You will probably have to be the overseer on your project.

 How Much Does Cob Cost?

-Since not all areas have subsoil, straw, and lime readily available, keep in mind that it can be purchased.
+Since not all areas have subsoil, straw, and lime.
 Here are the materials you may need to make cob and how much they cost to buy and deliver.

-The subsoil itself costs about $2 to $6 per bag, A one-yard square will be $10 to $30.
-This isn’t too bad.
-The expensive part of the soil is the delivery fees.
+The subsoil costs between $2 and $6 per bag, A one-yard square will be $10 to $30.
+The expensive part of the soil is the delivery.
 You will pay around $150 to $600 per truckload for 10 to 15-yards.
-This means up to $50 a yard!
+This means up to $50 a yard.

-A large bale of straw will set you back about $50-100.
+A large bale of straw costs between $50-100.
 This type of bale is around 4-ft long by 2-ft wide.
-You won’t need much more than a couple of these, so the total price is still affordable even if you buy.
+You won’t need more than a few weeks, so the price won’t be much.

-Water is very cheap.
-Even if you have a truckload delivered if you don’t have access to any water at your property, you won’t be paying much.
-Worse case-scenario, you pay a couple hundred for a delivery fee.
+Water is cheap.
+If you have it delivered, it won’t cost much.
+Worse case scenario, you pay a couple hundred for a delivery fee.

-You can buy granulated lime for $25 a ton, which is way more than you need for any house.
-So you hardly have to count the price for lime as it will be minuscule compared to other costs.
+You can buy granulated lime for $25 a ton, which is more than you need for any house.

 Can I Build My Own Cob House?